WMID-OWL/wmid-owl.github.io/docs/OWL-SIMULATION-RULEBOOK.md

 - Diagnosis selection
 - Same-area reinjury advantage roll
 - High-endurance milestone selection

+Approved dedicated presets that remain future Generator work include:

-- Fate’s Wheel cases
+- Fate’s Wheel cases and case outcomes
 - Hex-Cell entry order
 - Wildcard Play-In selections
 - Ranking-position selections
-- Other approved random decisions
+- Other approved recurring random decisions

+Until a dedicated preset is implemented, an approved decision may use the Custom Pool Draw when that method can preserve the complete eligible pool, exclusions, and confirmed result.

 ### Canon Mode